MrsLSmith/Essex-STEM/README.md

   - [Clone the Green Up Vermont repository on Mac](#clone-the-green-up-vermont-repository-on-mac)
   - [Run the Project on Mac](#run-the-project-on-mac)

+## Running This App

+A simple usage example.
+If you're using redux, take a look at [example-redux](../example-redux).

+* In the `GreenUpVermont/` folder, run `npm install`
+* In the `GreenUpVermont/` folder, run `react-native start`
+* To run in iOS (Mac only), open a new terminal windows and in the `GreenUpVermont/` run `react-native run-ios`
+* To run in Android, start an emulator from Android Studio, then open a new terminal windows and in the `GreenUpVermont/` run `react-native run-android`

 ## Setting Up Your Development Environment on Windows